-Augusta County Georgia assistance programs.
+Augusta County Virginia assistance programs.

 People in Staunton and Augusta Virginia can turn to the local community action agency, Untied Way supported non-profits, and can also find help from charities.
 Numerous organizations offer help with bills, rent, medications, legal advice, and other forms of assistance.

 Low income, the elderly, and other qualified individuals can gain access to free legal programs from Blue Ridge Legal Services.
 This organization is providing free legal assistance and advice to eligible people in civil matters.
 Certain individuals can access the programs and get help from attorneys, including low income and elderly Shenandoah Valley and Staunton residents.
 800.237.0141.

 Programs that provide rent and utility bill help

 Struggling families and individuals can contact the Salvation Army of Waynesboro / East Augusta County Virginia.
 The non-profit organization will assist with providing free food, clothing, utilities and heating bill help, rent assistance, free furniture, transient meals, gasoline and transportation for job seekers and provide transportation to medical facilities.
 In addition, some of the other programs and services offered include emergency disaster services, shelter and lodging, counseling, 24/7 senior citizen telephone contact, and Christmas and holiday assistance to those in need of help.
 540.943.7591, or read Salvation Army Staunton Virginia.

 Arlington County Department of Community Planning, Housing and Development, focuses on housing issues in the region, including rental and foreclosure assistance.
 However the government agency can also provide referrals for other needs.